eZWALT/BDM-Big-Data-Management/PROJECT/SPARK_README.md

 ## Setting up MinIO

 To set up MinIO, navigate to `localhost:9001` in your browser.

+To access the MinIO web interface, use the following credentials:

+- **Username:** `minioadmin`
+- **Password:** `minioadmin`

 This is the MinIO web interface, where you can manage your buckets and objects.
 There, create the following buckets:
 - `buffer`
 - `landing`
 - `trusted`